antoniohof/masterpdoc/content/blog/2020-12-01-1-master-project-milestones.md

 #### Critical concept points:
 * What to show when two bodies are on top of each other?
 What kind of content?
 What makes sense?
 * Acoustics of the room
 * How to exhibit?
 One person at the time?
-A personal experience.
+A personal experience. where? bunker space, big/small room?

 #### Critical technical points:
 * Recording the depth data or record a video to playback later?